ucb-rit/intro_to_cloud/GEE_Notebook.md

 **What is an API?**

 As researchers with limited time, we do not want to have to manually click through thousands of cow images to calculate their direction.
-So we want to automate the process.
+We want to automate the process.

 An API allows us to automate the process of clicking through images by providing functions and data that we can connect to and use.